Bagua province: 'El Baguazo'

-The indigenous population in Bagua and some newsreports dispute the government version, stating that the death toll was in the hundreds and that the military threw bodies of the indigenous people into the river in an attempt to hide them.
+The indigenous population in Bagua and some news reports dispute the government version, stating that the death toll was in the hundreds and that the military threw bodies of the indigenous people into the river in an attempt to hide them.
 Black vultures were reported seen around a corpse in the river.
 Local news correspondents confirmed that the government's version 'did not adjust to the truth'.